eonurk/awesome-AML/Readme.md

 [Acute Myeloid
 Leukemia](https://en.wikipedia.org/wiki/Acute_myeloid_leukemia)
 (**AML**) is a cancer of myeloid lineage cells in blood.
-The disease is characterized by the rapid (thus acute) accumulation of abnormal cells are in bone marrow and blood.
-Here, we’re collecting a list of papers, reviews, and possibly applications.
+Here, we’re collecting a list of papers, reviews, and possibly applications related to AML.

 [Contributions](#contributions) are more than welcome and encouraged!